-Adequate midwifery could save over 3 million livesJune 22nd, 2011 in Health /
+Adequate midwifery could save over 3 million livesJune 22, 2011 in Medicine & Health / Health

 Up to 3.6 million lives could be saved every year if midwifery services were upgraded in 58 developing countries by 2015, according to a major new report released by the United Nations Population Fund (UNFPA), in partnership with the University of Southampton and 28 other organisations worldwide.

 The State of the World's Midwifery 2011 reveals new data confirming there is a significant gap between the numbers of midwives practising and those needed to save lives.

 Southampton statistician and social scientist Professor Zoë Matthews played a crucial role in compiling the data and writing large sections of the report.
 Zoë says, "We collected completely new data on the midwifery workforces in 58 'resource poor' countries where nearly 60 per cent of the world's babies are born.
 What we found were three huge gaps.

 "First, there are not enough midwives.
 Second, women often cannot access care.
 Third, and most crucially, there is an urgent need to upgrade midwives' competencies in places where education, regulation and support for the profession are not strong."

 Each year, 358,000 women die while pregnant or giving birth, some two million newborns die within the first 24 hours of life and there are 2.6 million stillbirths, all because of inadequate or insufficient healthcare.